Solarman Integration by Stephan Joubert

 If you don’t have energy sensors, you need to integrate the power sensor’s and then sum them, or calculate the net power and integrate that.

-Use method left: Integration - Riemann sum integral - Home Assistant.
+Use method left: Integral - Home Assistant.

 Otherwise, if what you’re trying to calculate is whether you can switch on the kettle or washing machine now, given your solar potential and battery (all of this in W or kW), then it’s probably more complicated if you want to include the battery.
 It’s fairly easy just to calculate the difference between your solar forecast and current solar PV power (this is what I do), but your battery will have a max rating (W) and total capacity (kWh), so technically you can hit it as hard as your battery can deliver in combination with your inverter’s rating.
 Thus, it becomes a question of need over ability.

 The reason I only look at the PV, is because that’s the free energy.
-The battery really is just a big buffer on will either be topped up by solar for free or the grid.
+The battery really is just a big buffer and will either be topped up by solar for free or the grid.
 Since the grid costs money, I leave it out of the calculation.
 It’s also much simpler.

 You can have a look at all my sensors and stuff.
 I just recently completed it, but it covers some of the things above.